-(2) On determining an appeal the Court may fix the amount of costs but otherwise they are to be taxed in accordance with determinations made by the Legal Costs Committee under the Legal Practice Act 2003 4 and section 215 of that Act.
+(2) On determining an appeal the Court may fix the amount of costs but otherwise they are to be taxed in accordance with the Legal Profession Act 2008 section 280.

 (3) On determining an appeal, the Court may make any order as to any money paid to the Court as security for costs that is just having regard to any order made as to costs.